MicrosoftDocs/sdk-api/sdk-api-src/content/icm/nf-icm-cmcreateprofilew.md

 ### -param lpColorSpace

-Pointer to a color logical space, of which the <b>lcsFilename</b> member will be <b>NULL</b>.
+Points to a logical color space, of which the <b>lcsFilename</b> member will be <b>NULL</b>.

 ### -param lpProfileData

-Pointer to a pointer to a buffer.
+Points to a pointer to a buffer.
 If successful the function allocates and fills this buffer.
-It is the calling application's responsibility to free this buffer when it is no longer needed.
+The calling application must free this buffer when it is no longer needed.
+Use the <a href="https://msdn.microsoft.com/5fe910ac-f857-45ca-9c0f-4f9ba3c5e61b">GlobalFree</a> function to free this buffer.

 ## -returns